ARPA-Network/BLS-TSS-Network/crates/arpa-node/README.md

 # ARPA Node CLI

 ARPA Node CLI is a fast and verbose REPL for the operator of a ARPA node.
-The same node config file as Node Client will be used.
-As a supplement to Node Client, it provides a set of commands to inspect the node status and interact with the on-chain contracts, e.g. register node to the network manually when error occurs in the node client.
+The same node config file as ARPA Node Client will be used.
+As a supplement to ARPA Node Client, it provides a set of commands to inspect the node status and interact with the on-chain contracts, e.g. register node to the network manually when error occurs in the node client.

 ## Usage